In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 But it can be a struggle to get it right the first time.

-A much more effective alternative is to run one test campaign and see which audience resonated the most with your first set of Ads.
+A more effective alternative is to run a test campaign and see which audience resonates most with your initial ads.

 This is a powerful strategy we use in LeadsHook – Reverse Market Research.